dun1-cmmd/week4ip/README.md

 ### Application features

-  1. Displays Form For Entering your email and contact and message
+  1. Displays Form For Entering your order and price
-      - INPUT: "User's email"
+      - INPUT: "size,price"
-      -INPUT:  "usser's contact"
+      -INPUT:  "toppings"
-      -INPUT: "user's message"
+      -INPUT: "location"
-  2. Displays an Error Message if one of the form is left Blank or if all
-      - INPUT: ""
-      - OUTPUT: "Displays Error Message"

 ### Contributing to the Application
 1. git clone